 How many wedding a year do you do?

 I shoot around 20-25 weddings a year is my comfort zone!
 I find this is enough to make sure I give everyone enough personal time.

 Some couples like to try out the classic wedding pose called "The Dip" because well its just a classic pose, and if that's you then I say go for it, but I don't ask couples to do this... most of the time it fails hard with the bride hanging-on for dear life!
 Some like to remove the garter with their teeth, I've never understood this one so I don't show these on the website! lol!

 What about traditional shots

-I do traditional group shots of your key bridal party along with a large group shot of everyone together.
+I can do traditional group shots of your key bridal party, along with a large group shot of everyone together if that's something you want to include.
 Some couples are not so bothered about these shots and they can be left off the list if requested, we will talk through this during our consultation.

 Want to know what my top 5 wedding photography shots are without posing?